 If you are unable to submit online, you can mail your submission to CTP's Document Control Center.

 Upon receipt of an application, the FDA will determine if the application can be accepted and then filed for substantive review.
+FDA has proposed refuse to accept procedures for premarket tobacco product submissions.

-If the application is accepted, the FDA then will conduct a filing review to determine whether the application is complete, i.e., whether it contains all the items required under Section 910(b)(1) of the FD&C Act.
+If the application is accepted, the FDA then will conduct a filing review to determine whether the application is complete, i.e., whether it contains all the items under Section 910(b)(1) of the FD&C Act.
 If not, the application is incomplete, and we will refuse to file it.

 If the application is complete, FDA will file the application and begin substantive review.